KIP 245: Transaction Bundle

 Abstract

-This KIP introduces a transaction bundling mechanism; it enables all-or-nothing atomicity on multiple transactions, provides timeout exemption, and facilitates injection of proposer-signed transactions.
+This KIP introduces a transaction bundling mechanism that enables all-or-nothing atomicity on multiple transactions, provides timeout exemption, and facilitates injection of proposer-signed transactions.

 Motivation